Content from Introduction

 • Experience in internet/pc, mobile/table, social media use.

-• Quote, i.e., a phrase that exemplifies this persona’s attitudes and might include some information with regards to digital interpretative experiences, use of technology, personal interests etc. For instance:
+• Quote, i.e., a phrase that exemplifies this persona’s attitudes and might include some information with regard to digital interpretative experiences, use of technology, personal interests etc. For instance:

 I would like to discover hidden stories about the museum’s collections.